2.4. Socio-economic deprivation

 • Some parts of Bradford have high levels of deprivation while others are relatively prosperous, although the District overall is ranked as the 13th most deprived local authority and has worsened six places since 2015.

 In total, 17% of households in Bradford experience multiple forms of deprivation.
-22% of children are living below the poverty line, 15% of people are experiencing fuel poverty and the local authority district is ranked the 5th most deprived of income and 6th most deprived of employment in England.
-Rates of unemployment in Bradford are high – 7.1% compared to 3.8% for England.
+22% of children are living below the poverty line, 15% of people are experiencing fuel poverty and the local authority district is ranked the 5th most deprived for income and 6th most deprived for employment in England22.
+Rates of unemployment in Bradford are high – 7.1%23 compared to 3.8% for England.24 However, there are signs of improvement – there was a reduction of over 20% in levels of unemployment in the last year and self-employment in Bradford has grown 23% in the last 10 years.25

 City Decile 1 (highest 10%) Decile 2-3 Total in highest 30%